oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 Sidekick is still very much a work in progress, but the sky is the limit.
 One of the more fun challenges has been controlling the mouse with only voice commands (see [user guide](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/userguide.md) for details).

+## Why use Sidekick?

+Sidekick was created with the goal of being general purpose, lightweight, extensible, and easy to use.
+It works offline and cross-platform.
+While some other tools (listed below) specialize in voice coding and entirely replacing the keyboard and mouse in specific application contexts, Sidekick is intended to help rather than replace and to work across all applications.

 ## Contributing

 If you want to contribute, please first create an issue or send me an email and wait for me to give you the greenlight.
 Then use the [fork and pull model](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/forkandpull.md) to make your changes.

+#### Things I would like to see

+- community created parsers
+- ways to optimize the speech recognition process
+- new features or functionality

 ## Install